Frequently Asked Questions

 Q:Aren’t there a lot of groups out there doing similar things?

 There are chambers of commerce, but they have a narrower and less regional agenda.
 The Bay Area Council is a business organization and its focus is the entire region, including Napa, Sonoma, Marin, and Alameda Counties.
-The Silicon Valley Leadership Group (see below), is fundamentally different.
+The Silicon Valley Leadership Group, a business organization (see below), is fundamentally different.
+SPUR is an organization with whom Joint Venture collaborates, but their focus is limited to urban planning and design issues, mostly in the Bay Area's three largest cities.